The1stMartian/Machine-Learning-For-Healthcare/ReadMe.md

 ![](https://github.com/The1stMartian/NYCDSA_Capstone/blob/master/pix/FigPatientReAD.png)

 Interestingly, the incidence of readmittance scaled linearly with the overall number of patients, which seemed to suggest that re-admission was not a relevant predictor or fraud.
-However, once the number of patients exceeds a certain threshold, it becomes almost certain that fraud will occur (demonstrated below using SVM).
+However, once the number of patients exceeds a certain threshold, it becomes almost certain that fraud will occur (demonstrated below using a SVM model).
 This could potentially be due to high throughput providers anticipating that fraudulent charges will not be discovered given their large volume of claims.
 Irrespective of the reason, it seemed that these features should all be useful predictors.

 I also engineered several other fields including the type and frequency of chronic illnesses being treated, race, gender, and duration of hospital stay.
 All told, there were 39 fields that were initially used to train the models.